HileyNoteson/0X3F/README.md

 # fluffy-octo-couscous
-this is a wip python OS-like program features- hard to explain planned- let people add their own programs as addons make it more orgnaized make logon work, and securely fix filesystem add app installer/updater make linux/macos compatible
+this is a wip python "OS" program

+features-
+you can add your own programs easilyish- see wiki secure hashed logon system- defaults to admin admin

+planned-

+add app installer/updater (built in to core app code)

+make linux/macos compatible (too lazy to)

 put any suggestions/bug fixes in the issues!